 What’s changing?

 For accounting periods commencing on or after 1 January 2026, FRS 102 introduces new lease accounting rules.
-Almost all leases previously treated as “off balance sheet” must now be recognised as a liability, with a corresponding right-of-use asset.
+Almost all leases previously treated as “off balance sheet” should now have a corresponding right-of-use asset, and should be recognised as a liability.

 This affects: